yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Building, Unit

-## Unit uniques
+## UnitAction uniques
 !!! note ""

-    Uniques that can be added to units, unit types, or promotions
+    Uniques that affect a unit's actions, and can be modified by UnitActionModifiers

 ??? example  "Founds a new city"
-	Applicable to: Unit
+	Applicable to: UnitAction

 ??? example  "Can instantly construct a [improvementFilter] improvement"
 	Example: "Can instantly construct a [All Road] improvement"

+	Applicable to: UnitAction

+??? example  "Can Spread Religion"
+	Applicable to: UnitAction

+??? example  "Can remove other religions from cities"
+	Applicable to: UnitAction

+??? example  "May found a religion"
-	Applicable to: Unit
+	Applicable to: UnitAction

+## Unit uniques
+!!! note ""

+    Uniques that can be added to units, unit types, or promotions

 ??? example  "Can build [improvementFilter/terrainFilter] improvements on tiles"
 	Example: "Can build [All Road] improvements on tiles"